3.1 Skills Test Flow

 MomentBest strategy

-Hand hygieneTreat it as the first skill and the reset point before resident contact.
+Hand hygieneTreat the 20-second friction wash as a scored skill and your reset point before resident contact.

-During careSpeak to the resident, provide privacy, lock wheels, use barriers, and keep the call light reachable.
+During careNarrate resident-centered care, provide privacy, lock wheels, use barriers, change gloves between dirty and clean tasks, and keep the call light reachable.

-Measurement skillMeasure once carefully, recheck if unsure, and record the exact result in the required place.
+Measurement skillMeasure once carefully, recheck if you are unsure, then write the exact value on the Recording Sheet for Measurement Skills.

 Test Your Knowledge